 Communication by telephone between Attunga and Tamworth was made as far back as 1894.
 By 1895 a petition was sent to the postmaster general asking that telephone communication be made between Manilla and Upper Manilla.
 Three years later, tenders were called for the work.
 However, it was not until 1904 that Manilla took telephone communication seriously.
 Already two or 3 'phones had been installed, but attempts to obtain the required 20 subscribers to establish an exchange had failed and it wasn't until September 1906 that the first numbers were allotted.
+In 1906, the acting Postmaster General supplied particulars in connection with establishment of a telephone exchange, requesting a list of those interested in connecting up, after which the agents, Wilshire & Garling, would receive details of costs to prospective subscribers.

 Chemist J.E.
 Simpson's Telephone Photo: Dom.